pleira/osk-cdi/README.md

 osk-cdi
 =======

 Fork of OpenSimKit to try Java CDI.
+It deals just with the numerical simulation.

 OpenSimKit [OpenSimKit.org] is a simulation kit written in Java.
 The user has to create numerical models of a system and the models can be linked with the kit.
 The simulation is run, having the user the possibility to see telemetry and send telecommands.
 The example in OSK is a simulation of a rocket stage.

-I am checking how CDI (Context Dependency and Injection) works.
-I have taken some of the original OSK code and played with CDI initialisation.
-The MMI part has not been included in this effort.

 I changed the build system to use maven.
 The user should download the original OSK software and add some of their dependencies (like vecmath and jat) to his local maven repository with a maven install command.